allegroai/clearml-helm-charts/charts/clearml-agent/README.md

 | Name | Email | Url |
 | ---- | ------ | --- |
 | valeriano-manassero |  | <https://github.com/valeriano-manassero> |

+## Introduction

+The **clearml-agent** is the Kubernetes agent for for [ClearML](https://github.com/allegroai/clearml).
+It allows you to schedule distributed experiments on a Kubernetes cluster.

 ## Source Code